0xJam3z/armoury/README.md

 ![](img/logo.png)

-Arsenal is just a quick inventory, reminder and launcher for pentest commands.
+Armoury is just a quick inventory, reminder and launcher for pentest commands.
 <br>This project written by pentesters for pentesters simplify the use of all the hard-to-remember commands

 ![](img/arsenal.gif)